-Try the San Antonio Fiesta flavour – but be quick, its a limited edition!
-I loved the smokey heat to this soup which is essentially a veggie bean chilli.
+Try the San Antonio Fiesta flavour – but be quick, it’s a limited edition!
+I loved the smoky heat to this soup which is essentially a veggie bean chilli.
 Plus, if you can portion yourself to half a tub (a correct portion) at only 99 calories you can afford a buttered bread roll on the side!
 Winner!

 Kallo Rice Cakes & Hummus

 Ok possibly not the most creative or interesting lunch but a classic, you’ll agree!
 These Kallo Quinoa & Seeds rice cakes are great – and believe me, I’ve eaten a lot of cardboard bland rice cakes to get to these.
 The seeds add a nice texture and the cakes themselves are nice and chunky so you actually feel filled up.
 I buy those hummus snacking pots too to help with portion control.
 A salad on the side, a satsuma, and handful of nuts and you’ve got a great packed lunch.